richjenks/epic-index/readme.md

 - **Custom Links**: Links shown beneath parent and above folders to wherever you like, e.g. PHPMyAdmin
 - **Password**: The password required to show your directory listings
 - **Timeout**: Seconds of inactivity before the password requires re-entry
+- **Debug Mode**: Whether to show app errors or not—useful if you want to report an issue

 ## Updating